stefanospin7/video_converter/README.md

 ## TODO
 1. Make the app standalone without the need for FFmpeg installation (potentially using the Flutter FFmpeg package).
-2. Fix the window resizing issue (done)
-3. Add support for more video file types for conversion.
+2. Add support for more video file types for conversion.
-4. Extend the app to be compatible with multiple operating systems.
+3. Extend the app to be compatible with multiple operating systems (currently only Debian or Red Hat based distros).
-5. Add conversion percentage of the files
+4. Add conversion percentage of the files.
-6. improve the installation process (done)
-7. Add quality selection and fps selection
+7. Add quality selection and fps selection.
+8. Add user feedbacks

 !!!Approximately 12 times faster!!!